pelithne/azure-for-testers/README.md

 This repository contains instructions for a workshop about using Azure for testing.

-There are 3 hands-on exercices that that you will go through during the workshop.
+There are 2 hands-on exercices that that you will go through during the workshop.

-1: <a href="https://github.com/pelithne/AKS-security-basics/blob/main/Identity-and-access-mgmt.md">Identity and Access management</a>
+1: <a href="https://github.com/pelithne/azure-for-testers/blob/main/deploy-vm.md">Deploy Virtual Machine in Azure</a>

-2: <a href="https://github.com/pelithne/aks-security-basics/blob/main/network-policy-traffic-control.md">Network Policy Traffic Control</a>
+2: <a href="https://github.com/pelithne/azure-for-testers/blob/main/azure-load-testing-service.md">Azure Load Testing</a>

-3: <a href="https://github.com/pelithne/aks-security-basics/blob/main/workload-identity.md">Workload Identity</a>